wso2/docs-is/en/docs/learn/extension-points-for-oauth.md

 Any OAuth extension listed below can be implemented, by implementing an interface or extending an abstract class as defined under each extension point.

-When the implementation is done, package your classes as a .jar file and place it in the *\<IS\_HOME\>/repository/component/lib* directory.
+1. When the implementation is done, package your classes as a .jar file and place it in the `<IS_HOME>/repository/component/lib` directory.

-Then configure your extension in *<IS\_HOME\>/repository/conf/deployment.toml* file referring to the ' *Configuration* ' section of the respective extension point below.
+2. Next, configure your extension in `<IS_HOME>/repository/conf/deployment.toml` file referring to the **Configuration** section of the respective extension point below.

-Restart the server to effect changes.
+3. Restart the server to effect changes.

 ### OAuth Grant Handler